Scope of Practice Reform

 Restricted activities (formerly called reserved acts) are a narrowly defined list of invasive, higher risk activities that must not be performed by any person in the course of providing health services, except

-- members of a regulated profession that has been granted specific authority to do so in their regulations, based on their education and competence, and
+- registrants of a health profession college who have been granted specific authority to do so in their regulations, based on their education and competence, and

-- unregulated persons who have been delegated the authority to perform the restricted activity, or who have been authorized to perform the restricted activity, by a member of a regulated profession that has been granted the restricted activity.
+- non-registrants who have been delegated the authority to perform the restricted activity, or who have been authorized to perform the restricted activity, by a regulated professional that has been granted the restricted activity. *Please note: Delegation of restricted activities to non-registrants (including unregulated persons) must be authorized in bylaw by the health profession college whose registrants have been granted authority to perform the restricted activity, before such a delegation may take place.

 This approach abandons the historical notion of professional exclusivity in which legislation prohibits any person other than a member of the profession from performing certain services or procedures, except where another profession is also specifically authorized in legislation to perform them.
-Under the new model, many aspects of the scope of practice of each regulated profession may overlap, or be shared, with those of other regulated professions, and may also be performed by unregulated persons (to the extent that either no restricted activities are involved in the service, or the unregulated person is delegated or authorized to perform a restricted activity under supervision).
+Under the new model, many aspects of the scope of practice of each regulated profession may overlap, or be shared, with those of other regulated professions, and may also be performed by non-registrants or unregulated persons (to the extent that either no restricted activities are involved in the service, or the non-registrant or unregulated person is delegated or authorized to perform a restricted activity under supervision when provided for in the relevant health profession college bylaws).

 This approach supports enhanced interprofessional and multidisciplinary practice and increased consumer choice, while maintaining patient safety and public protection.